fredrikhellman/gridlod/README.md

 diffusion* (arXiv:1703.08857) is defined by the following files.
 * `pg.py` contains code for the main algorithm in that paper.
 * `ecworker.py` and `eccontroller.py` contains a hack that parallelizes computations over an ipyparallel cluster.

+## Tests

+The test and integration directories contain some tests that can be illustrative.
+Use e.g. `nosetests` to run the tests.